hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 # Map, Filter, Reduce

 > **Map**, **Filter**, and **Reduce** are paradigms of **functional programming**.
-> They allow the programmer to write simpler, shorter code,
+> <br />They allow the programmer to write simpler, shorter code,
 > without necessarily needing to bother about intricacies like loops and branching.

 ## Table of Contents